Setting up your Arduino IDE

 Always select the correct board under the board selection!!

-Selecting a board with same microcontroller will compile and upload, but it will NOT work and may brake your device!!
+Selecting a board with same microcontroller will compile and upload, but it will NOT work and may break your device!!

 In most libraries you can find some examples.